Polkadot-Blockchain-Academy/pba-content/syllabus/7-Polkadot/1-Introduction_to_Polkadot/1-Introduction_to_Polkadot_Slides.md

 > (3) Explicit network-wide governance and co-evolution

-Polkadot stakeholders explicitly govern and evolve the network, with the ability to set new rules.
+Polkadot stakeholders explicitly govern and evolve the network,<br/>with the ability to set new rules.

 ---